ily-xo/SQL/README.md

 ## About Me

 I am a passionate about mastering the intricacies of database management, querying, and data manipulation.

-## Portfolio Highlights

 My portfolio encapsulates a diverse array of SQL projects, each project demonstrates my commitment to producing meaningful results.